Folk Orthodoxy: Yegoriy the Brave

 The motif of shoeing a horse and going around the fields is characteristic of Bulgarian and Eastern Serbian Yuri songs: "Sveti Giorgi kone kove se from srebro and from zlato..."
 (St. George horseshoes the horse with silver and gold...)

-In Priangarie, Yegoriy the Brave was honored as the patron saint of horses; they did not work on horses on his day.
-In Pirin Macedonia (Petrich) it was believed that St. George was the lord of spring rain and thunder: together with prophet Elijah he rode a horse across the sky, and this made thunder be heard.
-In the villages near Plovdiv the saint was perceived as the master and "holder" of all waters: he killed the serpent to give the people water.
+In Lower Angara, Yegoriy the Brave was honored as the patron saint of horses; they did not work on horses on his day.
+In Pirin Macedonia (Petrich), it was believed that St. George was the lord of spring rain and thunder; together with prophet Elijah he rode a horse across the sky, and this made thunder be heard.
+In the villages near Plovdiv, the saint was perceived as the master and "holder" of all waters: he killed the serpent to give the people water.